DaveStaudenmaier/AngularPWANavigationShell/README.md

 ## Development server

+Clone the project to your local machine and run `npm install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding